 Date and Time - Check.
 Technique to quit smoking - Check!
 It is time to start the process.
 In this stage, the smoker officially begins their transformation into a non-smoker.
 They follow the methods suggested by the technique or program they are using.
 Support of their loved ones is essential during this stage, so that when they face a setback, there is someone to encourage them.
 A point to remember here is that a smoker’s journey, success rate and timeline to quit may vary depending on the technique that they have chosen.
 Their commitment to quit and determination to get to the finish line keeps pushing them ahead and finally, they reach the stage when they have to stop smoking and quit this habit!
 They are free and no longer in need of cigarettes.

 The final stage in their quit smoking journey, it is time for them to maintain their status as a non-smoker.
 Quitting is hard, and what is hardware is dealing with the cravings that come after.
 They might be tempted to smoke that one cigarette because they miss it or someone they used to smoke with is trying to get them to smoke again.
 Beware of this stage.
 It is very important to fight the cravings or they may slip up.

 If you are a smoker, which stage are you on?

 There are a lot of programs in the market that can help you in all these stages.
-QuitSure app’s 6 Day program is one of them.
-Day 1 of the program will help you with pre-contemplation and contemplation stages.
+QuitSure app’s 6-Day program is one of them.
+Day 1 of the program will help you with the pre-contemplation and contemplation stages.
 You can even speak to specialized coaches or ask the members of its Facebook community if you need coaxing.
 Once you start the program, the action and maintenance stages are taken care of because the main idea behind this is to uproot cravings from your subconscious.
 No Cravings = No Desire to Smoke = Smoke-free status achieved!